highsmithcodes/dev-tutorials/public/posts/post2.md

 __YAY!__

-One thing I really enjoy about the netlify deployment process is that it has a pretty thurough step by step documnetation of your production deployments.
-It can also throw a big enough code error to set your production deployment to Fail.
+One thing I really enjoy about the netlify deployment process is that it has a pretty thorough step by step documentation of your production deployments.
+It can also throw a big enough code error to Fail your deployment.
 If you do come across these issues, I highly recommend heading over to [StackOverflow](https://stackoverflow.com/) for some help.
 There's no doubt with Netlify's growing audience that there is someone out there that has come across the same fork in the road.